 HRM 303 HR Analytics (3CH): This course provides students with an introduction to practical applications in HR analytics.
 The course is focused on new practices and techniques used to collect and analyze HR data, and predict and solve the questions and challenges facing businesses.
 The course will provide students with knowledge and skills needed to successfully measure human capital and other HR metrics, while focusing on both basic analytical study methods and predictive HR analytics.
-Upon completion of the course students will be able to successfully capture and analyze an HR business case using advanced analytical reports.
+Upon completion of the course students will be able to successfully capture and analyze an HR business case using advanced analytical and visualization tools to successfully create HR analytical reports.